 - Download, install, and open Disk Drill.

-- Select the drive or volume you want to scan.
+- Select the drive, volume, or image you want to scan.
 When ready, click Search for lost data.

-- Use the dropdown menus to mark what files you want to recover.
+- Use the Deleted or lost, Existing, and Reconstructeddropdown menus to mark what files you want to recover.
 Mark files by ticking their checkbox.
+Use the preview function and Recovery chances column to make sure your data is intact.
 When ready, click Recover.👀

 Find your files faster by using the search box at the top right of the Disk Drill window.
 You can search using keywords or file extensions (for example, *.jpg to display all JPG files).